wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 ### Attaching shells to Containers
 * Several courses in this Pluralsight path require you to attach a shell to an instance of the `gcr.io/google-samples/hello-app:1.0` container, which is not possible with the current version of this container.
 I've posted a [question on Ask Ubuntu](https://askubuntu.com/questions/1448795/why-can-i-not-attach-a-shell-to-googles-hello-appv1-container) on this problem and have reached out to the instructor on this course to suggest an alternative container.

-In the meantime, I have changed a few of the relevant Deployment definitions to instead use the 'nginx' container, which allows you to attach a shell.
+In the meantime, I have changed a few of the relevant Deployment definitions to instead use the `nginx` container, which allows you to attach a shell.

 ## Progress by course
 - [x] Kubernetes Installation and Configuration Fundamentals